egrguric/slippages/pages/affiliations.md

 ### Canadian Women Composers Archive Collection

-Selected materials related to ‘slippages” as exhibited on this website are part of UBC Library’s Canadian Women Composers Archive Collection (CWCAC).
+Selected materials related to *‘slippages'* as exhibited on this website are part of UBC Library’s Canadian Women Composers Archive Collection (CWCAC).

 The CWCAC is a unique music resource serving to:
 * document the compositional practices of Canadian women composers active at home and abroad;